jnhthomp/ClassNotes/LearnWithLeon/36-FancyJSTermsAndNode/36-FancyJSTermsAndNode.md

 V8 Engine Does All The Heavy Lifting

 ## Engine Vs. Compiler
+An engine is more than a compiler such has handle memory management and garbage collecting This will be discussed more in the future

 ## And just like the browser's Web APIs Node come with a bunch of stuff (Review)

 ## Built in Modules (Review)